-10.2 Reaction of openUTM to signals
+10.2 Signal handling in openUTM

-When a signal occurs, the following reactions are possible:
+When a signal occurs, the following actions are possible:

 - The signal is ignored (see table). - If the signal occurs while program components created by the user are running: A PEND ER with KCRCC=70Z and KCRCDC=XTxx is called (xx is the signal number).
-The affected service or work process is terminated.

-Exception: If a registered user signal routine is existing on a Unix or Linux system, then this routine is called instead of that.
-Please refer to the openUTM manual "Programming Applications with KDCS" for details.
+The affected service or work process is terminated. - Exception: If a registered user signal routine is existing on a Unix or Linux system, then this routine is called instead of that.
+Please refer to the openUTM manual "Programming Applications with KDCS" for details. - If the signal occurs while the UTM system components are running:

-If the signal occurs while the UTM system components are running: The application is terminated abnormally with REASON=SIGxxx (xxx is the signal number).
+The application is terminated abnormally with REASON=SIGxxx(xxx is the signal number).